Minimum car insurance coverage requirements in each state

 In New Hampshire, drivers are not required to carry auto insurance, except in cases where they must have an SR-22.
 In Virginia, drivers can forgo car insurance and pay a $500 uninsured motorist fee, making it the second cheapest state for alternative car insurance.

-Keep in mind, though, that buying an insurance policy is still usually the cheapest way to satisfy a state’s financial responsibility law.
-For example, in Virginia, a minimum coverage policy will cost you an average of $483 per year; that’s $17 less than the fee you’d have to pay to drive without coverage.
+Buying an insurance policy is still usually the cheapest way to satisfy a state’s financial responsibility law.
+For example, in Virginia, a minimum coverage policy will cost you an average of $494 per year; that’s $6 less than the fee you’d have to pay to drive without coverage.
 Most insurance professionals recommend higher limits for greater financial protection, and you may need full coverage depending on your situation.
-Car insurance is designed to protect your finances from the fallout of vehicle accidents, so having a policy that fits your needs — even if it’s more expensive than the minimum requirements — can save you from financial devastation should the worst happen.
+Car insurance is designed to protect your finances from the fallout of vehicle accidents, so having a policy that fits your needs — even if it’s more expensive than the minimum requirements — may save you from financial devastation should the worst happen.